 The notices and legal disclaimers given below shall be borne in mind when downloading and using approved MPAI Standards.

-In the following, “Standard” means the collection of four approved and published documents: “Technical Specification”, “Reference Software” and “Conformance Testing” and, where applicable, “Performance Testing”.
+In the following, “Standard” means the collection of four MPAI-approved and published documents: “Technical Specification”, “Reference Software” and “Conformance Testing” and, where applicable, “Performance Testing”.

 Life cycle of MPAI Standards